cod1r/tack/README.md

 there needs to be a faster and better way to go from screen coords to a position in the rope data structure.

 maybe use ocaml callbacks and call them from c instead of having to pattern match on custom sdl event types?

+CLEAN UP CODE!!

+scrolling needs to be implemented